bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-2.md

 mkdir ../target-kernel
 make INSTALL_MOD_PATH=../target-kernel modules_install
 ```
-Then you can package the target-kernel directory and extrat it into /lib directory on file system of MYD-Y6ULX board.
+Then you can package the target-kernel directory and extract it into /lib directory on file system of MYD-Y6ULX board.